dell/omnia/docs/source/OmniaInstallGuide/RHEL/AdvancedConfigurationsRHEL/PowerScale_CSI.rst

     wget https://raw.githubusercontent.com/dell/helm-charts/csi-isilon-2.11.0/charts/csi-isilon/values.yaml

 4. Update the following parameters in the ``values.yml`` file and keep the rest as default values.
-Refer the below sample:
+Refer the below sample values:

     * replication: